Free interactive D&D 5e SRD stat block

 How to run Triceratops

 Run multiple triceratops if the encounter is meant to be the climax.
-A herd of three at CR 5 each is a terrain-changing fight: the party cannot stand in one place because the ground is moving.
+A herd of three at CR 5 each is a terrain-changing fight.
+The party cannot stand in one place because the ground is moving.
 Pick targets by who is loudest and closest.
 Triceratops do not have favorites; they have whatever is in front of them.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.